code-hamster-rohit/TIC_TOE_C/README.md

 a cell of a row/column/diagonal in which P2 has already filled two cells with O.
 Similar are the rules for P2.
+This game goes endlessly until and unless all rows and coloumn are filled.
+Cumulative score gets counted, so don't loose even 1 point!